gluobe/infrastructure-2.0-workshop/Lab 6 - Route 53/README.md

         * This cannot contain `http://` or trailing slashes like `/` at the end.
 1. Click `Create`.

+* Go to `<your_ID>.gluo.io` to view your Load Balanced MemeGen site.
-The record can take up to 2-5 minutes to be registered by the top DNS servers.
-You can go to `<your_ID>.gluo.io` to view your Load Balanced MemeGen site.
+    * The record can take up to 2-5 minutes to be registered by the top DNS servers.

 ![](../Images/Route53BrowseToLoadBalancer.png?raw=true)

 ## End of Lab 6 ##
-Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the next lab.
+Once you can reach both your instances via the Route53 records through the Load Balancer, you may continue to the next lab. ([Next lab](../Lab%207%20-%20ASG%20and%20LC%20(infra%201.0)))

 ### More info ###